Reimagine Digital Transformation with DesignOps & Atomic Design

 Speakers: Rahul Avasthy, Lead – Digital Transformation & Experience at Abbott;

 You’re listening to QATalks, a podcast for IT executives leading digital transformation within their organizations.
 In this show, we hear from leaders leveraging the latest technologies like AI, IoT & machine learning, as they navigate the changing tech landscape to position their organizations for the future.
 Let’s get into the show.

-Travis: Welcome back to another episode of QA Talks and I’m super excited this week because we have Rahul Avasthy from Abbott and we have Kalyan Konda from Cigniti.
+Travis: Welcome back to another episode of QA Talks and I’m super excited this week because we have Rahul Avasthy from Abbott and we have Cigniti speaker.
 Welcome to the show you two.

 Rahul: Thank you Travis.
 It’s an honor to be here.

 Cigniti speaker: Thank you, Travis, glad to be here.

 Travis: I want to start with you Rahul, would you mind briefly giving us a quick background of what you do and what you’re up to and then we’ll dive into some of the practices of DesignOps and Design Systems that we’re going to go into today.